fkzx8000/HE-BardProject/README.md

  (If someone wants to connect to an online database, there is a simple option, contact me and help)

 Tasks to be completed for the project:

-Construct a Control Flow Graph (CFG) for two functions of approximately 10 lines each, including conditions or loops.
+1. There is a control flow graph (CFG) for two functions, for computer purposes of what can be done with a CFG.
-Write three user stories based on the project's basic requirements.
+2. There are three user stories based on the basic requirements of the project.
-Present four test cases from two different user stories.
+3. There are four test cases from two different user stories.
-Describe two functional tests and two GUI tests performed.
+4. There are two functional tests and two GUI tests performed.
-Create a test scenario, two derived test cases, and appropriate test scripts.
+5. There is a test scenario, two derived test cases and corresponding test scripts.
-Design a boundary table including at least five variables or data fields for checking domains.
+6. Have a boundary table that includes at least five variables or data fields for domain checking.
-Develop a decision table and a decision tree for an example code snippet with a minimum of two conditions.
+7. There is a decision table and a decision tree for a sample code snippet with a minimum of two conditions.